ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2026_IRL/en.md

 ## Tournament rules

 1. There is no warm-up phase for the match.
 2. The main competition is a single-elimination knockout competition with a total of 16 players.
-The Round of 16 is a best-of-9 game, the Quarterfinals are a best-of-11 game, and the Finals & Semifinals is a best-of-13 game.
+The Round of 16 is a best-of-9 game, the Quarterfinals are a best-of-11 game, and the Finals and Semifinals is a best-of-13 game.
 3. Finals and Semifinals will use same mappool.
 4. There are no 3rd place match on this tournament, 2 players will both get 3rd place.
 5. When the two sides are tied and the last point is decided, the last map will be the tiebreaker.